chironb/ChiCLI/README.md

 Latest News and Changelog:

+v1.R4 - Release Candidate 3 - Dec 17 2021
+- Issue:     I think my SD card was dying which sent me down a few rabbit holes... however, this lead to some fixes...
+- Issue:     Needed to make multiple small updates to ensure copy and delete work properly between various target partitions and drives, within and across devices.

 v1.R3 - Release Candidate 3 - Dec 16 2021
 - Optimized: *NOW A SUPER-CHARGED JAM-PACKED MEGA-APPLICATION!* I'm always optimizing to squeeze in more commands!
 - Added:     The changename command, which lets you change the name of a disk without formatting it.
 This only works on 1541, 2031, and SD-2 drives.